Asiatic lion

 For more info on classifications visit www.iucnredlist.org

-There is one Asiatic lion here at Edinburgh Zoo – Jayendra (Jay) who was born in 2010 and moved here in 2012 from Bristol Zoo.
+There are two Asiatic lions here at Edinburgh Zoo – Jayendra (Jay) who was born in 2010 and moved here in 2012 from Bristol Zoo, and Bindee who joined us from Parc Zoologique et Botanique de Mulhouse in 2024.

 Population